Ways to share

 Community organisations can access the free Community Resilience Toolkit, alongside a wealth of supporting resourcesFind out more here

-HeadStart Kent have developed a School Toolkit and a Community Toolkit for Resilience and Emotional Wellbeing.
-These toolkits guide schools and community settings through the process of celebrating good practice already in place to support resilience and wellbeing, but also encouraging schools and settings to assess their current approach, identify any gaps and put actions in place to develop this further.
+HeadStart Kent have developed a School Toolkit for Resilience and Emotional Wellbeing.
+This toolkit guides schools through the process of celebrating good practice already in place to support resilience and wellbeing, but also encourages schools to assess their current approach, identify any gaps and put actions in place to develop this further.

-At the end of the process, schools and community settings can apply for the Kent Award for Resilience and Emotional Wellbeing, to recognise their hard work in developing their approach to resilience and wellbeing.
+At the end of the process, schools can apply for the Kent Award for Resilience and Emotional Wellbeing, to recognise their hard work in developing their approach to resilience and wellbeing.

 - Improved wellbeing of young people, staff and families